Juvenile delinquency: United States

 In the United States, the age of criminal responsibility for federal crimes is set at 11.
 While this has been set at the federal level, each state is responsible for setting their own age of criminal responsibility.
 31 states have no minimum age for criminal responsibility, while the remaining 19 do.
+In the United States, a juvenile delinquent is a person who commits a crime and is under a specific age.
+Most states specify a juvenile delinquent, or young offender, as an individual under 18 years of age, while a few states have set the maximum age slightly different.
 North Carolina has the lowest responsibility age of 6 years old and Massachusetts has the highest of 12 years old.

 There are 1.5 million cases per year in the US that handle status offenses or criminal offenses by young offenders.
 However, only 52 juveniles were fully sentenced to prison-time between 2010–2015.
 Recidivism is common among young offenders, with 67% becoming repeat offenders.